eudoxia0/flashcards/Cards/Term Rewriting and All That.md

 Q: Give a proof sketch of the following theorem: if a relation $R$ is normalizing and confluent, then every element has a unique normal form.

 A: If $R$ is normalizing then every element must have at least one normal form, and we know that under confluence, multiple normal forms lead to a contradiction.
 Therefore, $x \downarrow$ is unique.

+Q: Explain the intuition behind the following theorem: if a relation $R$ is normalizing and confluent, then every element has a unique normal form.
+A: Normalizing means every element has at least one normal form.
+Confluence means multiple normal forms must be joinable, i.e., not normal forms at all.
+Therefore this implies uniqueness of the normal form.